Sage-Bionetworks/SynapseWorkflowOrchestrator/README.md

 ```
     - ${DOCKER_CERT_PATH_HOST}:/certs:ro
 ```
-- `SYNAPSE_USERNAME` - Synapse credentials under which the Workflow Hook will run.
+- `SYNAPSE_USERNAME` - Synapse credentials under which the Workflow Orchestrator will run.
 Must have access to evaluation queue(s) being serviced
 - `SYNAPSE_PASSWORD` - password for `SYNAPSE_USERNAME`
 - `WORKFLOW_OUTPUT_ROOT_ENTITY_ID` - root (Project or Folder) for uploaded doc's, like log files.
 Hierarchy is root/submitterId/submissionId/files.
 May be the ID of the project generated in the set-up step, above.
 - `EVALUATION_TEMPLATES` - JSON mapping evaluation ID(s) to URL(s) for workflow template archive.
 Returned by the set up step, above.
 Example: